aj-archipelago/cortex/README.md

   "[{\"result\": \"<prompt 1 result>\", \"promptName\": \"<prompt 1 name>\"}, {\"result\": \"<prompt 2 result>\", \"promptName\": \"<prompt 2 name>\"}]"
   ```

+**Note**: The `executeWorkspace` query returns a single `ExecuteWorkspaceResult` object (not an array).
+For parallel execution, multiple results are JSON-encoded within the `result` field of this single response object.

 **Examples:**
 ```graphql
 # Execute serially (default)